launchdarkly/terraform-provider-launchdarkly/website/docs/r/project.html.markdown

 - `tags` - (Optional) Set of tags associated with the environment.

 - `secure_mode` - (Optional) Set to `true` to ensure a user of the client-side SDK cannot impersonate another user.
+This field will default to `false` when not set.

 - `default_track_events` - (Optional) Set to `true` to enable data export for every flag created in this environment after you configure this argument.
+This field will default to `false` when not set.
 To learn more, read [Data Export](https://docs.launchdarkly.com/docs/data-export).

 - `default_ttl` - (Optional) The TTL for the environment.
 This must be between 0 and 60 minutes.
 The TTL setting only applies to environments using the PHP SDK.
+This field will default to `0` when not set.
 To learn more, read [TTL settings](https://docs.launchdarkly.com/docs/environments#section-ttl-settings).

 - `require_comments` - (Optional) Set to `true` if this environment requires comments for flag and segment changes.
+This field will default to `false` when not set.

 - `confirm_changes` - (Optional) Set to `true` if this environment requires confirmation for flag and segment changes.
+This field will default to `false` when not set.

 ## Import